 To lock the control disc to the spindle, you pinch the top of the spindle while slowly rotating the disc until you hear it click.
 It locks when the groove in the spindle lines up directly opposite to the button on the side of the Quick Release Adapter.

 All in all it’s a simple job, no more than a few minutes.

 Before moving to this Rane One review, we’d been DJing with DVS and the Rane Twelves.
-So to begin with we were just using the platters in the same way we’d use 12″ platters.
-That meant it took a few minutes of adjustment to get used to the smaller size.
+So to begin with, we were just using the platters in the same way we’d use 12″ platters, which meant it took a few minutes of adjustment to get used to the smaller size.
 It didn’t take much longer than that, though, and after that they felt brilliant.